 You can sign up for tCell here.

 Visit the Rapid7 Insight Platform at https://insight.rapid7.com and enter your credentials to access

 To create an application, click on the tCell Admin button in the top toolbar to launch the "Admin" panel.
 In the Admin panel, select the first tab called "Applications" and click the Add Application button.
 The "Add Application" window will appear.
 Enter a name for your application, and optionally enter a description and tag to easily identify and group your applications in the future.
 Click the Add application button.

-After you have created your app, you should see it in table below.
-Note that every App has a unique "Application Id" that is used throughout the system.
+After you have created your app, you should see it in the table on the Admin > Applications screen.
+Note that every app has a unique "Application Id" that is used throughout the system.

 Some simple checks can be performed to see if things are not working properly:

 - Check via the browser developer console or similar to see if there are CSP headers in the response body from the application.

 - Check via the browser developer console or similar to see if JSAgent is being loaded in page.